awsdocs/aws-elemental-mediapackage-user-guide/doc_source/rendition-groups.md

 ## When to Use Rendition Groups<a name="when-use-rend-group"></a>

 Rendition groups are used only in HLS and CMAF outputs\.
 Rendition groups are most beneficial when you have multiple languages or multiple audio codecs in your streams\.
 Rendition groups should be used in the following use cases:
-+ On CMAF endpoints, if there are any audio or subtitle tracks
++ With CMAF outputs, if there are any audio or subtitle tracks

   CMAF requires all audio tracks in one rendition group, and all subtitles in another\.
 Audio or subtitles can't be muxed with video tracks\.
 + One or more video tracks with multiple audio languages or codecs